ConsenSysMesh/stow-box/README.md

 ## Services Needed

-In order to start using your Linnia Box you need to use 3 services: IPFS, Ethereum Client (With Linnia SC), Linnia-Server
+In order to start using your Stow Box you need to use 3 services: IPFS, Ethereum Client (With Stow SC), Stow-Server

 ## Quick Start

-For the quick start we are going to use Infura (IPFS), Ropsten (Ethereum Client), AWS Linnia-Server
+For the quick start we are going to use Infura (IPFS), Ropsten (Ethereum Client), AWS Stow-Server

 This is the easiest way to start but if you have time we recommend to take a look at the full installation in which we explain how to run a local version of all of this services which is very helpful for development purposes.
 (Check the full installation here)